Maintenance is an integral component of operating manufacturing equipment.

 Predictive maintenance

 Predictive maintenance (PdM) is a growing field with options for connectivity and data collection continuing to be developed.
-In fact, the McKinsey Global Institute reports that implementation of PdM practices across manufacturing will have a $240-$627 billion cost savings across on the industry.
+In fact, the McKinsey Global Institute reports that implementation of PdM practices across manufacturing will have a $240-$627 billion cost savings across the industry.
 Like preventive maintenance, it is a proactive approach.
 The main difference between preventive and predictive maintenance is that predictive maintenance utilizes condition-monitoring equipment to assess the performance of assets through a more real-time, data-driven approach, therefore, identifying the potential for issues before they occur.

 While preventive maintenance relies on best practices and historical data, predictive maintenance takes measurements from machine operations as they are occurring and uses this data to raise red flags when indications of a problem are noted.
 In summary, predictive maintenance:

-- Is proactive
+• Is proactive

-- Can be performed as the machines are running in their normal production modes
+• Can be performed as the machines are running in their normal production modes

-- Identifies and addresses potential problems, allowing maintenance to occur before a failure happens
+• Identifies and addresses potential problems, allowing maintenance to occur before a failure happens

-- Relies on interconnected measurement and data collection systems as well as tools and personnel to analyze that data
+• Relies on interconnected measurement and data collection systems as well as tools and personnel to analyze that data

 Predictive maintenance vs. preventive maintenance

-There are key benefits and challenges presented by each type of maintenance, based on the qualities previously identified.
+When it comes to preventive vs. predictive maintenance, there are key benefits and challenges presented by each type of maintenance, based on the qualities previously identified.
 Note that with two proactive approaches, some of the benefits will overlap.

 Preventive maintenance